wuvt/wuvt-site/README.md

 - A simple donation system with Stripe integration for processing credit card/Bitcoin transactions.

-### Development Environment Setup
+### Deployment
-First, clone the repo, create an empty config, and build the Docker image:
+First, clone the repo, create an empty config, and build the appropriate Docker image for your environment.
+We provide Dockerfile.dev which is configured to use SQLite and runs Redis directly in the image, and Dockerfile.prod, which is recommended for production deployments as it does not run any of the required services inside the container itself.

+For Dockerfile.dev:
 ```
 git clone https://github.com/wuvt/wuvt-site.git
 cd wuvt-site